cdelorme/level/readme.md

 When `move` is selected, it will only move all but the first into the `move` path.

 When `delete` is selected, it will remove all but the first identified instance.

-The default output format is json, which allows the content to be consumed by other utilities.

 ### usage